curroramos/DRONING/Exhibition/README.md

    git clone <repository-url>
    ```

 2. Install the required dependencies.
-Make sure you have Python 3.10 and the `mediapipe` library installed.
-If not, you can install them using the following commands:
+Make sure you have Python 3.10, `mediapipe`, `opencv`and `djitellopy` installed.
+You can install them using the following commands:

    ```
-   pip install mediapipe
+   pip install opencv-python mediapipe djitellopy
    ```

-3. Connect the computer to the drone's wifi.

-5. Once the dependencies are installed and the camera connections are established, you are ready to use the hand detection and drone control system.

-## Configuration <a name="configuration"></a>

-Before running the hand detection and drone control system, you may need to modify the configuration based on your specific setup.
-The configuration file can be found at `<path-to-config-file>`.
-Open the file and adjust the parameters as necessary.
-These parameters may include camera settings, gesture recognition thresholds, and drone control mappings.

 ## Usage <a name="usage"></a>

 To use the hand detection and drone control system, follow these steps:

-1. Ensure that your webcam or drone's camera are properly connected and accessible.
+1. Connect the Tello drone to your computer (if using Tello) and ensure it is charged.

 2. Navigate to the cloned repository on your local machine:

    ```
    cd <path-to-cloned-repo>
    ```
+3. Edit the following configuration variables in the code according to your requirements:

+use_webcam: Set to True to use the computer's webcam, or False to use the Tello drone.
+use_Tello: Set to True if you want to control the Tello drone, or False to use only the gesture recognition without sending commands to the drone.
+fly_Tello: Set to True if you want the Tello drone to respond to flight commands, or False to only recognize gestures without executing flight actions.

 3. Run the hand detection and control script: